ssg-wsg/Sample-Codes/revamped_application/core/README.md

 This folder contains code functionality code for the Courses APIs.

-## `enrollment`
+## `enrolment`

-This folder contains core functionality code for the Enrollment APIs.
+This folder contains core functionality code for the Enrolment APIs.

 ## `models`